 Designing for Online Teaching Success (DOTS)

-The DOTS (Designing for Online Teaching Success) program is designed for doctoral students focused on the professorial offers all Baylor graduate students interested in the theory and practice of designing and teaching online courses the opportunity to learn from four of Baylor’s best.
+The Baylor Learning Design Team in partnership with the Academy for Teaching and Learning has designed the DOTS (Designing for Online Teaching Success) program for doctoral students interested in learning the theory and practice of designing and teaching high quality online courses.

 - Dr. Laine Scales, Professor of Social Work, Baylor Master Teacher,

-- Dr. Chris Zakrzewski, Director of Learning Design, and
+- Dr. Chris Zakrzewski, Director of Learning Design

 Fulfills the Category 5: Self-Directed Study requirement for the Academy of Teaching and Learning/Graduate School TeaCHE Program